sammcj/recommendarr/README.md

 ### 3. Set Up OAuth Login (Optional)

-Recommendarr supports social login via Google and GitHub.
+Recommendarr supports social login via Google, GitHub, and Authentik.
 To enable:

 #### Generating a Secure SESSION_SECRET
 The SESSION_SECRET is used to encrypt session cookies and should be: